preetoshii/foreigners/launchpad/LAUNCHPAD_SPEC.md

 1. **OTS shot layout:** Exact positioning, scale, blur amount for speaker vs. non-speaker.
 Will figure out through experimentation once we have real assets.

-2. **Gibberish timing algorithm:** Exact formula for text length → audio duration.
-Start simple (word count × constant), refine based on how it feels.

-3. **Asset consistency:** How much visual consistency is needed across recordings?
+2. **Asset consistency:** How much visual consistency is needed across recordings?
 Trust design instincts for now.

-4. **Character positioning:** For first life, Mario is always camera-left, Luigi is always camera-right.
+3. **Character positioning:** For first life, Mario is always camera-left, Luigi is always camera-right.
 Future: Should this be configurable per-scene?
 Per-script?

+## Resolved Questions

+1. **Gibberish timing algorithm:** Word count × ~350ms per word.
+Pick random start point in the continuous audio file (seeded RNG), play for estimated duration.
+Hard cuts are the aesthetic.

 ---